cerebralideas/Cerebral-Coding-Guide/css-guide.md

 1. ## Whitespace Rules

-	A. Never mix spaces and tabs; this is the **law**!
+	1. Never mix spaces and tabs; this is the **law**!

-	B. If you are starting a project, and you have a choice, **USE TABS**.
+	2. If you are starting a project, and you have a choice, **USE TABS**.
 I personally believe tabs give more control to those that adopt the project.
 Many code editors and IDE's are now allowing users to customize the width of a tab.

 		For readability, and if your editor allows, I recommend setting your editor's tab size to be equivalent to four spaces.
 This will help align multi-line declarations and conditions.

-	C. Never leave whitespace at line ends or within blank lines.
+	3. Never leave whitespace at line ends or within blank lines.

-	D. If your editor supports it, always work with the "show invisibles" setting turned on.
+	4. If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:

 		- Enforced consistency